psuhailp/wandermind/README.md

 # wandermind
-A python-pelican theme designed for my personal ste
+A simple distraction-free python-pelican theme being designed for my personal site wandermind.in